You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 2. Kids lose interest if they stop receiving praise

 Giving constant praise is like giving a baby a pacifier.
-It works, but you’ve got to keep inserting it in his mouth to keep him quiet.
+It works, but you’ve got to keep inserting it in her mouth to keep her quiet.

-When kids get hooked on praise, they value the praise more than the actual activity they’re doing.
-A child won’t build blocks because the act calms him down or keeps him focused.
-Instead, he might assemble them together to get praise from his parents.
+When kids get hooked on praise, they value it more than the actual activity they’re doing.
+A child won’t solve a puzzle because the act calms her down, keeps her focused, or gives her delight.
+Instead, she might assemble them to get praise from her parents.

-And when they’re not there to provide that praise, he’ll feel less inclined to bring out the blocks.
-He was more focused on the attention he got than the actual activity of building.
+And when they’re not there to provide that praise, she might feel less enjoyment and isn’t inclined to bring out the blocks.
+She was more focused on the attention and approval of others she got than the actual activity.

 Kids should explore, learn, and create out of sheer joy they find within, not always because someone will be there to clap for them.